Applying for Financial Aid

 - Franklin's school code is 003046

-STEP 3: Complete a Declaration of Outside Tuition Assistance form, if the following applies:
+STEP 3: Complete a Declaration of Outside Tuition Assistance form

 - Your employer